marcusbello/remix-crud/tutorial.md

 ## Tutorial: CRUD with RemixJs - Todo App - Prisma with postgres
-In this tutorial we will learn how to build a Todo API, where we will talk about CRUD, use RemixJs, Docker, Prisma, Postgres, Insomnia.
+In this tutorial we will learn how to build a Todo API, where we will talk about CRUD, using RemixJs, Docker, Prisma, Postgres, Insomnia.

 ### The Project - Todo API
 This will be a Todo App API where the user can add a new `Todo`,